 2. Hide each clue behind a QR Code

 You’ll need an online QR Code generator to create QR Codes.
-In fact you’ll need a Bulk QR Code Generation service such as QR Batch.
+In fact, you’ll need a Bulk QR Code Generation service such as QR Batch.

-Though you can create QR Codes one-by-one, it will take a lot of time and effort to create them individually.
+Though you can create QR Codes one by one, it will take a lot of time and effort to create them individually.
 What you can do here is—create QR Codes in bulk.

-Using QR Batch for demo, here’s a detailed guide on how to create QR Codes in bulk.
+Using QR Batch for the demo, here’s a detailed guide on how to create QR Codes in bulk.

 a.
 Create a spreadsheet with questions or clues to be encoded in QR Codes

 b.
-Go to QR Batch
+Go to QR Batch and sign-up

 3. Spread out the QR Codes and divide people into teams